 Section 1.
 Officers.
-Officers of the DFW RIMS Organization shall be the President, Vice President(s), Treasurer, Secretary and Assistant Secretary, as the DFW RIMS Organization's Board of Directors deems necessary.
-Candidates for Officers must be a Class I Member in good standing with both National RIMS and DFW RIMS Organizations.
+Officers of the DFW RIMS organization shall be the President, Vice President(s), Treasurer, Secretary and Assistant Secretary, as the DFW RIMS Board of Directors deems necessary.
+Candidates for Officers must be a Class I Member in good standing with both Global RIMS and DFW RIMS.

 Section 2.
-Election of Officers.
-The Officers of the DFW RIMS Organization shall be elected by the DFW RIMS Organization as follows:
+Appointment of Officers.
+The Officers of the DFW RIMS Board of Directors shall be appointed by the DFW RIMS organization as follows:

-The Nominating Committee, or Any Board Member, shall deliver to the Secretary of the DFW RIMS Organization, no later than September 30th of the calendar year, names of its nominees for each elective office.
+The Nominating & Governance Committee, President or Vice President, shall provide to the Board of Directors , no later than December 31st of the calendar year, names of its appointed Officers for each office.

-Candidates, other than those selected by the Nominating Committee, shall be placed in nomination at the written petition of no fewer than one more than the total open positions.
-The petition may include a full or partial slate of officers and shall be valid if accompanied by proof of acceptance from each candidate and if filed with the DFW RIMS Organization Secretary not later September 30th of the calendar year.

-Only candidates placed in nomination as herein provided shall appear on the electronic ballot to be voted upon in the annual election, as described in Subsection E, below.

-The DFW RIMS Organization Secretary shall e-mail to the DFW RIMS Organization Members, eligible to vote, a notice for the annual election containing the names of all candidates for Officers.

-Candidates shall be elected by majority vote (majority is determined by the number of ballots cast during the voting period for each candidate) via electronic ballot.
-The term of office for DFW RIMS Organization Officers shall be one term commencing at the start of the calendar year.
-Those elected, may attend Board of Directors meetings before commencement of their term, and, shall serve until the expiration of their term of office, or, until their successors have been qualified and elected.
-All DFW RIMS Organization Officers shall be Members of National RIMS with Paid Local Dues and voting Members of the DFW RIMS Organization (Chapter).
+Each appointed Officer shall agree or decline such appointment before the beginning of the term, which is typically January 1st.

 Section 3.
 Removal.
-Any officer may be removed with or without cause by an affirmative vote of two-thirds (2/3) of the DFW RIMS Organization Board of Directors.
+Any officer may be removed with or without cause by an affirmative vote of two-thirds (2/3) of the DFW RIMS Board of Directors taken at a meeting of the Board of Directors held at least thirty (30) days after notice in writing is given to all directors that such removal action will be considered and the reason(s) therefore..
+The reasons for removal include, but are not limited to: (a) committing or is found or plead guilty or no contest to any criminal act or other act involving moral turpitude, drugs, or felonious activities; (b) committing any act or becoming involved in any situation or occurrence which brings the Officer into public disrepute, contempt, scandal, or ridicule, or which shocks or offends the community or any group or class thereof, or which reflects unfavorably upon DFW RIMS/Global RIMS or reduces the value of DFW RIMS/Global RIMS association with the Officer; or (c) information becomes public about how Officer's past conduct reflects behavior described in (a); (d) Officer takes any action or makes or authorizes statements deemed by DFW RIMS/Global RIMS to be in derogation of DFW RIMS/Global RIMS and such actions or statements become public during the Term.
+Any of the acts described above will be deemed a material breach of the Officer’s duties and obligations to DFW RIMS.

 Section 4.
 Vacancies.
-The DFW RIMS Organization Board of Directors, upon the recommendation of any Board member, shall fill vacancies in any office as long as the member receives a majority of the Board vote for the unexpired portion of the term.
+The DFW RIMS Board of Directors, upon the recommendation of any Board member, shall fill vacancies in any office as long as the member receives a majority of the Board vote for the unexpired portion of the term.

 Section 5.
 President.
 The President shall have served as Vice President prior to fulfillment of the role.
-The President shall be the chief executive officer of the DFW RIMS Organization and shall have general supervisory powers over the business affairs of the DFW RIMS Organization and its Officers, subject to the control of the DFW RIMS Organization Board of Directors.
-It shall be the duty of the President to preside at all meetings of the DFW RIMS Organization membership and DFW RIMS Organization Board of Directors and to enforce all laws and regulations relating to the DFW RIMS Organization.
+The President shall be the chief executive officer of the DFW RIMS organization and shall have general supervisory powers over the business affairs of DFW RIMS and its Officers, subject to the control of the DFW RIMS Board of Directors.
+It shall be the duty of the President to preside at all meetings of the DFW RIMS membership and the DFW RIMS Board of Directors and to enforce all laws and regulations relating to the DFW RIMS organization.